its-essential-meaning/its-essential-meaning/manuscript/markdown/the-puthujjana-sekha-and-asekha.md

 He has destroyed the first three fetters of 'person'-view, doubt, and practice of rites and ritual.
-Entered the Stream (i.e. entered the *sota*) means got on to the Noble Eightfold Path, the Stream (*sota*) being defined as this path: "The Stream, Sariputta, is just this Noble Eightfold Path, that is to Say, right understanding, right thinking, right action, right speech, right living, right effort, right mindfulneSS, right concentration."[^stream] The second fruit-attainer
+Entered the Stream (i.e. entered the *sota*) means got on to the Noble Eightfold Path, the Stream (*sota*) being defined as this path: "The Stream, Sāriputta, is just this Noble Eightfold Path, that is to Say, right understanding, right thinking, right action, right speech, right living, right effort, right mindfulneSS, right concentration."[^stream] The second fruit-attainer